CougarProgramming623/COB-2022/cpl.md

 -2.4 // all can be negative
 2.7m, 2.7ft, 2.7in // a distance (always floating)
 5s, 2100ms // a time value, (always floating)
-<relative 2.5m, 8.6m> // a coordinate relative to the robot direction
+<rel 2.5m, 8.6m> // a coordinate relative to the robot direction
-<relative 2.5m> // second argument assumed to be zero
+<rel 2.5m> // second argument assumed to be zero
-<absolute 7.1m, 5m>  // an absolute value on the field
+<abs 7.1m, 5m>  // an absolute value on the field
 "string value" // string constant
-35rel // degrees relative to the robot, 0 being straight forward 45abs // degrees absolute to the field, 0 being a set angle
+35rel% // degrees relative to the robot, 0 being straight forward 45abs% // degrees absolute to the field, 0 being a set angle
 ```

 One of the biggest questions is if we want to fix the robot location.
 If it's fixed, our life is easier, and we should have some way of signifying what that location is for the GUI.